 At the same time, you can be the one that is feeling like all this is too much and you might just need some alone time to recharge.
 Talk to your loved ones and explain that you need some time to yourself and ask them to not bother you for as long as you need to get back on track.
 It's best to take a little time off from family life if you are not feeling so great so you don't risk influencing them and making them feel bad too.
 Of course only if it is something temporary and you can handle things yourself.
 Otherwise, don't hesitate to seek help from your family members.

 Every once in a while plan something fun to do with your family members so you get out of your routines and welcome some fresh energy in the house.
 Here are some tips on how to make family life funner:

-The place that seems untouched by this pandemic is nature.
+1. Go out in nature - The place that seems untouched by this pandemic is nature.
 Rather than staying home and watching TV and hearing all the stressful, fear-inducing news, take your family members and explore your closest forest or any other natural setting.
 Here you can act more freely and just relax for a while.
 Staying in the sun and breathing the fresh air will also improve your body's immune system and will definitely bring a positive shift in your energies and your family dynamics.

-This can be a day of board and card games or a nice family dinner.
+2. Plan a fun day - This can be a day of board and card games or a nice family dinner.
 Or even a fun trip in nature as I mentioned above.
 It doesn't have to be something big, but you should do this at least once a week.
 Doing fun stuff together as a family will strengthen your bond and help you keep a positive attitude.

-This is especially helpful if you have kids.
+3. Make doing chores fun - This is especially helpful if you have kids.
 Make a list of chores and spread them evenly between your family members.
 You can then make up some sort of a reward system to keep them motivated and bring a fun approach to housekeeping.